 Beyond the famous Yorkshire Puddings and Wensleydale Cheese are a whole host of other delicacies including super fresh seafood and the sumptuous Yorkshire Curd Tart.
-View a selection of Yorkshire goodies on Amazon

 Whether you are travelling through the region on a tight budget or simply want to eat like the locals, there are plenty of options to choose from.
-From beach side cafes to fine dining restaurants, we have selected the best cheap eats in North Yorkshire that offer classic British cuisine combined with a typical countryside charm.
+From beachside cafes to fine dining restaurants, we have selected the best cheap eats in North Yorkshire that offer classic British cuisine combined with a typical countryside charm.

 For a fine dining experience minus the high price tag, Sasso ticks all of the right boxes.
 Led by husband and wife team Stefano and Sara Lancellotti, this family friendly restaurant has been delighting diners in Harrogate since 1998.

-Named after Stefano’s hometown, Sasso focusses on authentic Italian dishes with locally sourced seafood and seasonal vegetables.
+Named after Stefano’s hometown, Sasso focuses on authentic Italian dishes with locally sourced seafood and seasonal vegetables.
 Alongside sophisticated designs and beautifully presented plates, the lunchtime menu offers two courses for just £10.95 and three courses for £14.95.

 At dinner the homemade ravioli, served with slow cooked beef, wild mushrooms, veal jus, and bruschetta, comes in at just £14.50 while a lobster and crabmeat spaghetti is £18.50.

 Though this is not the cheapest restaurant on the list, Sasso is an ideal for those looking for a romantic meal at an affordable price.

 Address: 8-10 Princes Square, Harrogate HG1 1LX

 Phone: +44 1423 508838

 Sandside Cafe, Sandsend